Table of Contents

 Adobe XD and Sketch

-Design handoffs become much easier with these tools, especially when developers require pixel-perfect implementations.
+Design handoffs are much easier with these tools, especially when developers need pixel-perfect implementations.

 9. Testing Tools

-Testing helps you catch bugs early and ensure the application works as expected on all devices and browsers.
+Testing helps you catch bugs early and ensures the application works as expected on all devices and browsers.

 Jest